ferra-rally/HomPSI/README.md

 ```

 ### Inter
-This command is used bu the sender to do the intersection between the encrypted dataset and the sender dataset.
+This command is used by the sender to do the intersection between the encrypted dataset and the sender dataset.

 Flags:
 - -k: public key file (default: pub.key)